 There is some evidence that infrared stimulates hair growth, but there is more evidence for red light success than infrared success.

-In a pulsed application, infrared is a hair removal wavelength as seen in this study (opens a pubmed.gov study in a new window).
+In a pulsed application, infrared is a hair removal wavelength as seen in this study at pubmed.gov: Comparison of the effects of 665 nm low level diode Laser Hat versus and a combination of 665 nm and 808 nm low level diode Laser Scanner of hair growth in androgenic alopecia. (opens a pubmed.gov study in a new window).

 What Science Says about Blue Light for Hair Growth

 There is exactly one study testing blue light on hair loss, and it had positive results.
 In a 2021 Lasers in Medical Science study, twenty patients with androgenetic alopecia (normal hair loss) received two treatments per week for 10 weeks of 417 nm blue light.
 90% of the patients had an increase in hair shaft width at 10 weeks.
 80% had improvement visible in before and after photos.
-(Blue light-emitting diodes in hair regrowth: the first prospective study)
+See the study here: Blue light-emitting diodes in hair regrowth: the first prospective study (opens in a new browser)

 If you use blue light at home, wear eye protection.
 Blue light is harmful to the eyes.